Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 Black is the other color associated as it symbolizes death and darkness as summer comes to an end.

 The fear of Halloween is called Samhainophobia.

-Most cases of Samhainophobia are caused from a traumatic experience or panic attack around certain elements of Halloween.
+Most cases of Samhainophobia are caused by a traumatic experience or panic attack around certain elements of Halloween.

-When exposed to these elements it is likely that you will feel symptoms such as nausea, anxiety, shaking, sweating.
+When exposed to these elements, it is likely that you will feel symptoms such as nausea, anxiety, shaking, and sweating.